apptainer/apptainer-userdocs/build_env.rst

 BoltDB Corruption Errors
 ========================

-The library that {Singularity} uses to retrieve and cache Docker/OCI layers keeps track of them using a single file database.
+The library that {Project} uses to retrieve and cache Docker/OCI layers keeps track of them using a single file database.
 If your home directory is on a network filesystem which experiences interruptions, or you run out of storage, it is possible for this database to become inconsistent.

-If you observe error messages when trying to run {Singularity} that mention `github.com/etcd-io/bbolt` then you should remove the database
+If you observe error messages when trying to run {Project} that mention `github.com/etcd-io/bbolt` then you should remove the database
 file: